AhmedMostafaElMasry/syndo/README.md

-syndo app is a digital platform for donations this web app created by react js tools used: matrial-ui sass css modules rem unit
+syndo app is a digital platform for donations responsive web app created by react js tools used: {matrial-ui / sass / css modules / react hooks / react router}